philipdavey/vhdl_portfolio/AES/READ_ME.md

 - Mix Columns: Each column of the input is multiplied in Rijindael's Galois Field by a given matrix.

 - Add Round Key: The input is XOR-ed with a unique round key.
-The Key Schedule is used to expand the cipher key to generate seperate round keys, which are needed to perform this function.
+The Key Schedule is used to expand the cipher key to generate seperate Round Keys, which are needed to perform this function.

 #### Final Round: